contactdynamix/slate/source/includes/_interactions.md

 | interaction | A JSON object representing the interaction in the same format as returned by get and create requests with the fields to update altered in text. | JSON String | Required |

-## Get Responses List for Interaction
+## Get Responses List By Interaction

 > This code will return a list of survey response resources associated with the interaction resource with ID = 891234: